 Twitter supports 2FA via SMS and an authenticator app to generate codes.
+Update: A couple weeks after we released this episode, Twitter started supporting U2F/WebAuthn security keys.
 SMS is only available on select providers, and you must associate your phone number with your account to use SMS-based 2FA.
 You can use ten accounts per phone number, but only one phone number per account.

 Twitter provides you with a single backup code when you enable 2FA.
 You can see the most recent backup code you generated at any time at Account > Login Verification in settings, and you can also generate new codes on that page.
 The last five backup codes you generate are all valid even though they are generated one at a time, and when you use a backup code, any code generated before that code is automatically invalidated.
 We strongly recommend you generate 5 new codes whenever you need to regenerate backup codes to make sure that all past ones are invalidated.

 If you lose access to all of your 2FA methods, you are able to contact support.

 When evaluating the two-factor authentication methods that are available for other websites and services, make sure to answer the following questions:

 - Which two-factor methods are available?
 Phone-based?
 Email-based?
 Push notifications?
 Authenticator apps?
 U2F/WebAuthn security keys?

 - If I have multiple accounts with this website or service, will I be able to use my phone number for all of them?

 - Can I use multiple strong 2FA mechanisms?